ipld/go-ipld-prime/schema/gen/go/HACKME_memorylayout.md

 - copy-by-value from outside the package becomes impossible;
 - creating zero values from outside the package becomes impossible;
-- and yet refering to the type for type assertions remains possible.
+- and yet referring to the type for type assertions remains possible.

 This addresses one downside to using [concrete implementations](#concrete-implementations): if the concrete implementation is an exported symbol, it means any code external